Acucu-code/Suite_for_bash_programers/README.md

 The working files for some scripts, called 'script_$USER', will also be stored in '/tmp'.

-A call to '. include varize check infsh' will include all scripts except 'tempfreq' that is not includable, and 'tempfreq_log', which opens a window.
+A call to '. include varize check infsh' will include all scripts except 'fin' that is not necessary, 'tempfreq' that is not includable, and 'tempfreq_log' that opens a window.

 To obtain information about a command, it is usually enough to run it without any options, currently only in Spanish.